 The Group leases office and racetrack facilities.
-The office facility is leased until May 2023, with an average length of renewal of between two to three years.
-This was renewed in 2023 for a further two years.
+The office facility is leased until May 2025, with an average length of renewal of between two to three years.
 The racetrack facility is leased until May 2030, with extensions or renewals typically ranging between three to five years.
 Extension/renewal is only available to lessor on terms and conditions to be agreed between both parties.
 All currently available options to extend have been exercised.